 Below are some of my insights and tips based on my experience as a licensed professional counselor who has spent thousands of hours in counseling.
-The entire process should be smooth, convenient, and as stress-free as possible.
-It shouldn’t cause you more anxiousness if you’re already struggling with anxiety.
+The entire process should be smooth, convenient, and stress-free.
+It shouldn’t cause more anxiety if you’re already struggling with anxiety.

 Step 1.
 Is Therapy Right For You